 Tyler Neenan, Workshop Coordinator Emeritus

-Tyler Neenan is a third-year PhD student in Philosophy of Religions at the University of Chicago Divinity School.
+Tyler Neenan is a fourth-year PhD student in Philosophy of Religions at the University of Chicago Divinity School.
 His work is situated within a series of intersecting conceptions of the Real drawn from both Chinese and Western thought—most principally, Zhuangzi, Tiantai Buddhism, German Idealism, and Freudo-Lacanian Psychoanalytic Theory.
 He is especially concerned with figures of self-division, self-relation, and self-contradiction as the generating points of a “something else” irreducible to simple finitude.

 Rebekah Rosenfeld, Workshop Coordinator Emeritus